elixir-europe/rdmkit/pages/your_domain/health_data.md

 **Data integration tooling**, from EHR to a common data model:
-* REDCap has an existing feature, CDIS (Clinical Data Interoperability Services), which allows a REDCap project to interact with an EHR system and pull EHR data into REDCap
+* REDCap has an existing feature, {% tool "cdis" %}, which allows a REDCap project to interact with an EHR system and pull EHR data into REDCap
 * Tools to map datasets to the OMOP CDM
     * [OHDSI software](https://www.ohdsi.org/software-tools/)
     * {% tool "carrot-mapper" %}